microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ## 2. Get authorization

-The first step to getting an access token for many OpenID Connect and OAuth 2.0 flows is to redirect the user to the Azure AD v2.0 `/authorize` endpoint.
+The first step to getting an access token for many OpenID Connect and OAuth 2.0 flows is to redirect the user to the Microsoft identity platform `/authorize` endpoint.
 Azure AD will sign the user in and ensure their consent for the permissions your app requests.
-In the authorization code grant flow, after consent is obtained, Azure AD will return an authorization_code to your app that it can redeem at the Azure AD v2.0 `/token` endpoint for an access token.
+In the authorization code grant flow, after consent is obtained, Azure AD will return an authorization_code to your app that it can redeem at the Microsoft identity platform `/token` endpoint for an access token.

 ### Authorization request